Berkhamsted Castle

-In the late 15th century, the castle became increasingly unfashionable and fell into decline.
+In the late 15th century, the castle became unfashionable and fell into decline.
 By the mid-16th century, it was in ruins and unsuitable for royal use.
 Stone was taken from the castle to build houses and other buildings in the town.
 The castle was almost destroyed during the construction of the London and Birmingham Railway in the 1830s.
 As a result, it became the first building in Britain to receive statutory protection from Parliament.
 In 1930, the castle passed from the Duchy of Cornwall to the government's control.
 It is maintained as a tourist attraction by English Heritage.

 History

 1066–1217

-Berkhamsted Castle was built during the Norman conquest of England in 1066.
+Berkhamsted Castle was built during the Norman Conquest of England in 1066.
 After William the Conqueror defeated the Anglo-Saxons at the Battle of Hastings he advanced from the coast, across the Thames Valley and north into Hertfordshire.
 Chroniclers suggest that the Archbishop of York surrendered to William in Berkhamsted, and William probably ordered the construction of the castle before proceeding south into London.
 Berkhamsted was strategically significant, as it lay on a key route into the Midlands from London through the Chiltern Hills.
-The actual construction work was probably overseen by William's half-brother, Robert of Mortain, who owned it by the time of the writing of the Domesday Book.
+The actual construction work was probably overseen by William's half-brother, Robert of Mortain, who owned it by the time of the writing of the Domesday Book in 1086.

 The castle was located slightly away from the main road, to give additional space for the earthworks involved, and was positioned as to benefit from natural springs running down from under the hill.
 It had a motte and bailey design, with a 40 foot high motte, and a bailey around 500 foot by 300 foot, enclosing 0.6 acre acres.
 A double bank and ditch ran around the whole castle, with both sets of ditches filled with water.
 In total, the wider earthworks occupy around 11 acre.
-A fossarius – a specialised ditch digger – was recorded as being employed maintained at the castle in 1086.
+A fossarius – a specialised ditch digger – was recorded as being employed at the castle in 1086.
 Radiocarbon dating of organic remains from within the castle's motte indicates a post 1066 construction date.

 A large deer park, owned by the Crown, was established around the castle to provide hunting grounds.
 The castle was carefully positioned next to the park, which was overlooked by the motte.
 A vineyard was also maintained alongside the castle.
 The old Anglo-Saxon manorial centre was moved to the site, and as a result the Anglo-Saxon settlement of Berkhamsted may have shifted from the area now called Northchurch along Akeman Street to be closer to the castle; several mills, essential for grinding flour, were present there in 1086.

 Robert's son, William rebelled against Henry I and the castle was confiscated.
 Henry granted Berkhamsted to his chancellor, Ranulf.
 In 1123, however, when Ranulf was travelling to the castle with Henry, the chancellor rode over the nearby hill, became overly exhilarated at the view ahead of him and fell off his horse, dying from his injuries.